jetbotml/IoT-Getting-Started/SenseHat/README.md

 - **sudo reboot**

 ### publish Sense HAT data
+1. Use updated python file https://github.com/jetbotml/IoT-Getting-Started/blob/main/SenseHat/myshpubsub.py
-Example IoT data from https://github.com/jetbotml/IoT-Getting-Started/blob/main/SenseHat/myshpubsub.py Change IoT Policy to https://github.com/jetbotml/IoT-Getting-Started/blob/main/SenseHat/policy.txt
+2. Change IoT Policy to https://github.com/jetbotml/IoT-Getting-Started/blob/main/SenseHat/policy.txt

 <img src='https://github.com/jetbotml/IoT-Getting-Started/blob/main/SenseHat/IoTDataExample2.png' width="40%" height="40%">

+Use AWS IoT to publish message and change the color on the sense-hat leds.
+The pi is looking for red, green and/or blue in the meesage.